alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-For a file write, what matters is simply that it happened, so return `IO<Unit>`:
+For a file write, the interesting result is normally successful completion, so return `IO<Unit>`:

 ```csharp
 public static IO<Unit> WriteAllTextIO(string path, string contents)